What Makes Germany Special to Me- And Why I Keep Going Back!

 Waiters as Cashiers

 OK, another goofy thing… I love that waiters will add up the bill in front of you, and them make change out of the wallet they carry around.
-They used to have to do it all with pen and paper, then in their head, but now they all have little portable devices.
+They used to have to do it all with pen and paper, then in their head, but now they all have little portable devices (which can charge your credit card in front of you… no sending off your credit to the mysterious back room).
 Thankfully, the wallets are still there.

 Bicycles for All

 Getting from point A to point B on a bicycle is no big deal in Germany.
 Mother’s take kids to school, folks do their shopping, or visit bars; people manage in all weather.
-You see all ages riding bikes from the littlest kids on Trettbikes (Balance Bikes) to Omas on their Step through Bikes with a shopping basket strapped on the back.
+You see all ages riding bikes from the littlest kids on Trettbikes (Balance Bikes) to Omas on their Step through Bikes with a shopping basket strapped on the back (and many are electric now!).
 Gasoline is expensive, parking can be a pain, and fresh air is good for you.
 Bike paths, bike lights and bike lockup areas make it easy to avoid being hit, or having your bike stolen.
 I also see loads of them at Festivals.
-The drinking and driving laws are especially strict in Germany, so biking is safer if you plan to have a few beers.
+The drinking and driving laws are especially strict in Germany, so biking is safer if you plan to have a few beers (although biking drunk can still get you into trouble).
 Besides, if everyone in town is there, where the heck do you plan to park?

 At home, bikes are more of a “club” thing.
 You seldom see adults on bicycles unless they also have on skin tight pants, a colorful nylon shirt, a helmet and funky shoes.
 Seriously, if I just need some milk from the store, I don’t want to have to put on a costume, and I don’t want to have to pull out the car!
 While the bicycle culture is improving a bit here, it still has a very long way to go.